vasilkosturski/optimize-public-transport-kafka-udacity/README.md

 # Public Transit Status with Apache Kafka

-In this project, you will construct a streaming event pipeline around Apache Kafka and its ecosystem.
-Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we will construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time.
+This project represents a streaming event pipeline around Apache Kafka and its ecosystem using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/).

-When the project is complete, you will be able to monitor a website to watch trains move from station to station.
+When the project is complete, you will be able to monitor the status of the train lines in real time.

 ![Final User Interface](images/ui.png)